trueagi-io/metta-wam/Strange-Prolog-Coder-Hacks.md

 ### When to Use It:

-- When you’re building code that evolves over time, and you want to define certain predicates later.
 - For scenarios where predicates are loaded dynamically, such as in modular or plugin-based systems.
+- When you’re building code that evolves over time, and you want to define certain predicates later, use `nop/1` instead.